Semiregularity as a consequence of Goodwillie's theorem: Introduction

-\begin{definition} Given a morphism $A \to R$ of rings, with $A$ commutative, write $\HC^A(R)$ (resp. $\HN^A(R)$, resp. $\HP^A(R)$, resp. $\HH^A(R)$) for the chain complex associated to cyclic (resp. negative cyclic, resp. periodic cyclic, resp.
-Hochschild) homology of $R$ over $A$.
+\begin{definition} Given a commutative ring $A$ and a flat $A$-algebra $E$, write $\HC^A(E)$ (resp. $\HN^A(E)$, resp. $\HP^A(E)$, resp. $\HH^A(E)$) for the chain complex associated to cyclic (resp. negative cyclic, resp. periodic cyclic, resp.
+Hochschild) homology of $E$ over $A$, as in \cite[\S 9.6]{W}.

-Given a morphism $A \to R$ of simplicial rings, with $A$ commutative, and a homology theory $E$ as in the previous paragraph, define the complex $E^A(R)$ by first forming the simplicial chain complex given by $E^{A_n}(R_n)$ in level $n$, then taking the product total complex. \end{definition}
+Given a simplicial commutative ring $A$ and a simplicial $A$-algebra $E$ with each $E_n$ flat over $A_n$, together with a homology theory $\cH$ as in the previous paragraph, define the complex $\cH^A(E)$ by first forming the simplicial chain complex given by $\cH^{A_n}(E_n)$ in level $n$, then taking the product total complex. \end{definition}

 \begin{remark} When working with cyclic homology, it is usual to fix a base ring and to omit it from the notation.
 Since varying the base will be crucial to our constructions, we have introduced the superscript $A$ above.
 Also beware that the cohomology theories $\HN$ and $\HP$ are frequently denoted by $\HC^-$ and $\HC^{\mathrm{per}}$ in the literature, and that our complexes are related to cyclic homology groups by